RAISE-Sapienza/additional-material-qg-design-tii-2025/README.md

 # Simulation-Based Design of Industry-Size Control Systems with Formal Quality Guarantees (Additional Material)

-The repository contains additional materials (i.e., the Modelica code of the heat network case study and furhter experiments) of the paper "Simulation-Based Design of Industry-Size Control Systems with Formal Quality Guarantees" published in IEEE Transactions on Industrial Informatics.
+The repository contains additional materials (i.e., the Modelica code of the heat network case study and further experiments) from the paper "Simulation-Based Design of Industry-Size Control Systems with Formal Quality Guarantees", published in IEEE Transactions on Industrial Informatics.

 ## Structure